ysfthaay/2D-Java-GUI-Car-Game/README.md

 Drive and Survive is a 2D car game developed using Java's GUI features.
 The primary objective is to avoid colliding with incoming vehicles and obstacles while maintaining a steady speed.

 NOTE: Background Music file is excluded due to the file size limitations.
-Feel free to add music with 'background.wav' naming music class is already created and added to the files.
+Feel free to add music with 'background.wav' naming, music class is already created and added to the files.
 You only need to add the music file to the assets folder.

 🎮 Gameplay Features